Introduction

 The auction process shall be documented by recording chronologically as per the steps given below, and such details of the auction shall be kept on record:

-- A brief summary of the auction proceedings;
+• A summary of the auction proceedings

-- Name of the highest bidder;
+• Name of the highest bidder

 6. Delivery of gold jewellery

-The successful bidder has to take delivery of gold jewellery within three working days from the date of the auction by depositing the balance amount of the bid.
-The balance amount of the bid should be paid by the bank through a bank transfer, demand draft or pay the order in favor of Bajaj Finance Limited payable at Pune or a specified branch.
+The successful bidder must take delivery of gold jewellery within three working days from the date of the auction by depositing the balance amount of the bid.
+The balance amount of the bid should be paid by the bank through a bank transfer, demand draft or pay the order in favour of Bajaj Finance Limited payable at Pune or a specified branch.
 The purchase receipt should be obtained from each of the successful bidders after full payment and at the time of delivery of the gold jewellery.
 In the event of a successful bidder fails to comply with the payment terms, the Earnest Money Deposit of such bidder shall be forfeited as per the auction terms and conditions, and Bajaj Finance shall be at liberty to sell the pledged gold jewellery by way of public/ private sale at its discretion.
+In case of a private sale at the instance of the borrowers, to ensure transparency, Bajaj Finance Limited may invite offers from local jewellers/ interested persons for each item or in smaller lots.

 7. Loan adjustment

-The auction sale proceeds should be adjusted against the Borrower's account opened with Bajaj Finance in relation to the Loan (“Loan Account”).
+The auction sale proceeds should be adjusted against the borrower's account opened with Bajaj Finance in relation to the Loan ("Loan Account").
 If the sale proceeds are less than the total dues, Bajaj Finance shall immediately serve on the borrower a demand notice for recovery of the balance dues.
-If the sale proceeds are more than the total dues, the excess/ surplus amount shall be refunded to the Borrower.
+If the sale proceeds are more than the total dues, the excess/ surplus amount shall be refunded to the borrower.

 8. Communication to the borrower

-After completion of auction sale proceedings, the concerned Bajaj Finance branch shall inform/ intimate the borrower(s) about the auction sale by way of a letter giving therein the following details:
+After completion of auction sale proceedings, the concerned Bajaj Finance branch shall inform/ intimate the borrowers about the auction sale by way of a letter giving therein the following details:

-- Amount received from bidder(s) by way of auction sale;
+• Amount received from bidder(s) by way of auction sale

-- Surplus or deficit in the loan account after crediting the auction sale proceeds;
+• Surplus or deficit in the loan account after crediting the auction sale proceeds

 Frequently asked questions